reiver/spacehost-values/README.md

 We care about the Fediverse.

-For the Fedivetse to last in the long-term it must be economically viable for those who make it exist — the people who create the software, the people who operate the servers, etc.
+For the Fediverse to last in the long-term it must be economically viable for those who make it exist — the people who create the software, the people who operate the servers, etc.

 We will do what we can reasonably do to support them.
 Including supporting them financially.